paigemoody/visual-scout/README.md

 4. Extract visual content by running: `python3 -m visual_scout.extract_visual_content`

     - This will send the grids produced in the previous step to OpenAI along with a prompt which asks it to return a json object containing everything it sees in the video.
-The output is individual files corresponding to individual grids, and one large json file that includes all visual elements, by timestamp.
+    - The output is:
+        - An individual json file containing the visual elements for one individual grid file, and
+        - One large json file that combines all the individual json files into one, associating each group of elements to their corresponding timestamp.